Vikramaditya Singh of Mewar

-Rana Vikramaditya (1517–1536) was a Sisodia Rajput ruler of Mewar Kingdom, younger son of Rana Sanga and the elder brother of Rana Udai Singh II.
+Rana Vikramaditya was a Sisodia Rajput ruler of Mewar Kingdom, younger son of Rana Sanga and the elder brother of Rana Udai Singh II.
 He was unpopular amongst the nobles of Mewar.
+Vikramaditya neglected the administration of his state that the people nicknamed his reign 'Pappa Bai ka raj'.
+The Rana is normally addressed as 'Father,' but Vikramaditya was called 'Bai' (lady) because he remained confined to the palace like women.

-He was also infamous for his numerous unsuccessful assassination attempts of Meerabai.
-During his brief reign, Chittor was sacked by Bahadur Shah of Gujarat.
+He was also infamous for his numerous unsuccessful assassinations attempts of Meerabai.
+During his brief reign, Chittor was captured by Bahadur Shah of Gujarat.
 However, Bahadur Shah was not able to hold Chittor for long and the Sisodias recaptured it within a short time of his departure.